-At the Foundation, our board leadership and professional team exemplify the values we espouse as an organization: commitment, creativity, and innovation.
-Many of us are Jewish camp alumni ourselves, and we see how it has shaped our children’s and our own lives.
+FJC’s board leadership and professional team exemplify the values we espouse as an organization: commitment, creativity, and innovation.
+Many of us are Jewish camp alumni ourselves, and we know how it has shaped our own lives.
 Our connection to FJC’s mission and to the field is both personal and professional, deepening our devotion to our work everyday.

 Board of Trustees

 Robert M. Beren

 The Bildner Family

 Elisa Spungen Bildner* is co-founder and co-chair (with Rob Bildner) of the Board of Trustees of the Foundation for Jewish Camp.
 Professionally, Elisa was president of FreshPro, a leading fresh-cut produce company serving the Northeast/Mid-Atlantic food industry.
 Prior to that, she was a journalism professor at Rutgers and New York Universities, taught law at Seton Hall Law School, and was a reporter/editor at the Newark Star Ledger.
 She is a former attorney, practicing in New York and New Jersey, as well as law clerk to Federal District Judge H. Lee Sarokin.
 Elisa is currently a writer in the fields of health and food, is a professionally trained vegan chef and teaches yoga, including Jewish yoga.